tpmorris/WhatIfNotes/TimNotes.md

 4.3 Note - in the sentence quoted above (from P45) there is a typo: 'no such *a* thing as'.
 Also typo on P46 - 'trasported' should be 'transported'.

 4.3 I'm surprised this section is called 'model free'.
 It seems a very blurry line.
 There are many 'that's just, like, your opinion man' assumptions that correspond to restrictions on parametric or semi-parametric models.
 Example: 'Therefore, as a general rule, it is more informative to report the (absolute) counterfactual risks'.
-Rothman tends to write strong and unjustified things so I don't believe it when I see that cited.
+Rothman tends to write strong things like this as rules without justifying/explaining (from the couple of papers I've read) so I don't believe it when I see that cited.

 Fine point 4.3 That's not model free!
 They imply that non-collapsibility makes the odds ratio inappropriate as a causal estimand.
 But you can adjust and standardise to get a marginal odds ratio.

 We had an interesting discussion about odds ratios here.
 Senn has this blistering comment ([Rare Distinction and Common Fallacy](https://www.bmj.com/rapid-response/2011/10/27/rare-distinction-and-common-fallacy)) on why risk ratios are only useful as an approximation to the odds ratio.
 The main point is that risks only count events, while odds count events and non-events.
 The interesting thing is, this is exactly why people who think in proportions dislike odds: one event changes both the numerator and the denominator.
 The odds is in itself a relative, not absolute, measure.
+But it's funny how folks are happy to write things like '1:1 allocation' rather than '1/2 allocation'.
 So, a taxonomy:

 - Risk difference is an absolute contrast of absolute measures